Skip to main content

 Good.
 You should control the narrative.
 That's why the output is fully editable at the slide level.
 You don't regenerate the whole deck to change one section.
 You click into the slide and edit it.
 Same as PowerPoint, except you didn't spend 6 hours getting to the starting point.

 The structure is consistent.
 The content is client-specific.
 The consultant's judgment is the final filter.
-That's exactly what John Sullivan was describing when he talked about wanting consistency without losing control.
+That's exactly what consultants describe when they talk about wanting consistency without losing control.

 The Margin Math Behind Consulting Slide Deck Automation